Seahawks safety Jamal Adams suffers shoulder injury, keeping him out of second half of win over 49ers

 Carroll said he had no further updates, so it’s unclear how long Adams, who signed a four-year extension before the season averaging $17.5 million through the 2025 season that makes him the highest-paid safety in NFL history, may be out.

-But teammate Carlos Dunlap later asked fans to “say a prayer for Jamal, what he’s going through,” while fellow safety Quandre Diggs said “I’m hoping he can get back out there.”
+But teammate Carlos Dunlap asked fans to “say a prayer for Jamal, what he’s going through,” while fellow safety Quandre Diggs said “I’m hoping he can get back out there.”

 The injury was significant enough that Adams changed out of his uniform at halftime and returned to the field to watch the rest of the game in street clothes.